todorm85/FakeBlog/ReadMe.md

 The blog post list view is the default administrative view.
 It lists all the blog posts that have been created with the date of creation.

 ### Create blog post
 You can create a new blog post by clicking on the "_Create Post_" link from Blog posts list view.
 Add a title and the post content then click "_Create_".
+You can include html and js code in the post content.

 ## Public views
 These are intended to be viewed by the public website visitors.